nicklafferty/craftycody/content/crochet/halloween-minnie.md

 ## Design

 Minnie is inspired by the 2020 Disney Halloween series.
+I am obsessed with the vintage feel from her off-white fur to her pie eyes.
+It's the same vibe and reason I did the Holiday Minnie last year.
+Her details are simple to work up, but they add so much and complete her look.
+My favorite is the Disney villain buttons I found at Walmart!

 ## Supplies